The Doctor of Intercultural Studies Degree Program

 The DIS program includes a total of 36 credits and consists of core required courses (24 credits), intercultural studies electives (6 credits), dissertation coursework (6 credits), including a comprehensive examination.

 The doctoral program is completed through one-week periods of intensive study and interaction, followed by longer periods of reflection and application to ministry in the field.
-On a full-time study basis, the equivalent of a two-year period is necessary to complete the doctorate.
+On a full-time study basis, the equivalent of a two to three years necessary to complete the doctorate.
 It is understandable to spread this over a longer period to ensure excellence in scholarship and integration with ministry.
 Much flexibility in scheduling is possible.

 Four components are included in the program: program focus, competency modules, comprehensive examination, and dissertation.